sighttviewliu/hashgard/docs/validators/overview.md

 ## Set Up a Website

-Set up a dedicated validator's website and signal your intention to become a validator on our [forum](https://forum.cosmos.network/t/validator-candidates-websites/127/3).
+Set up a dedicated validator's website and signal your intention to become a validator on it.
 This is important since delegators will want to have information about the entity they are delegating their GARDs to.

 ## Seek Legal Advice